JustaJunk/CoinWar/README.md

 ---
 ## Summary
 Print your own cards according to the price change of coins (using Chainlink price-feed oracle) instead of randomness.
 You'll get powerful cards if you're good at price prediction.
-Different type of cards (ETH, LINK, UNI, COMP) cause different effects.
+Different type of cards (BASE, SWAP, LEND, LINK) cause different effects.
 Then you can duel with others using your self-printed cards.
-Your can earn tokens by winning the duel or burn your cards (mint).
-You can also burn token to enhance your card (forge).
+Your can earn duel-points by winning the duel or burn your cards (mint).
+You can also burn duel-points to enhance your card (forge).

 ---
 ## Plant Seed & Print Card
-Choose a coin (ETH, LINK, UNI, COMP) and Plant a seed at low price.
+Choose a coin (ETH, LINK, UNI, COMP, etc) and Plant a seed at low price.
 After a while (maybe a long while :D), you can harvest and what you get is a card.
 The larger the increase of the coin price, the more powerful card you'll get.
 ![image](./asset/ether_price.jpg)